Perioperative Medicine and Management (PoMM)

 The Scandinavian Society of Anesthesiology and Intensive Care Medicine (SSAI) co-ordinates an Inter-Nordic post-specialist training program in Perioperative Medicine and Management.

 The first course started in Stockholm, Sweden, November 2014 with 18 participants.
-The second course will be open for applications on 19th September 2016 with a deadline for sending them in 31st October 2016.
-A maximum of 24 participants can be accepted and decision on acceptation will be announced 30th November.
-The first course will start in April 24th 2017
+The second program started in 2017 and the third program will open for applications on 1st December 2018 with a deadline 31st March 2019.
+A maximum of 24 participants can be accepted and a decision on acceptation will be announced 30th November.

 The aim of the program is to provide anesthesiologists that are especially interested in perioperative medicine and management, and involved in the planning and administration of the perioperative process, with new ideas of how to run and develop their organization and the tools to implement changes.